flectra-hq/documentation-user/content/legal/terms/partnership.rst

 “Official Partners” is for companies who want the visibility as Ready, Silver, and Gold, according to their experience with Flectra.

-Partnership level granted to PARTNER depends on the annual new Flectra Enterprise revenue generated for FLECTRA (in terms of Flectra Enterprise Users sold), the number of certified resources and the customer Retention Rate.
+Partnership level granted to PARTNER depends on the annual new Flectra Professional revenue generated for FLECTRA (in terms of Flectra Professional Users sold), the number of certified resources and the customer Retention Rate.
 Renewals of existing contracts do not count towards the number of Users Sold, but PARTNER still gets a commission on these contracts as stated in section :ref:`benefits`.